thevickypedia/Jarvis/docs/_sources/README.md.txt

 ### Simulation Setup [Optional]
 Jarvis can execute [offline compatible](https://github.com/thevickypedia/Jarvis/blob/master/jarvis/modules/offline/compatibles.py) tasks as a simulation to test the required functions and send an email with the results.
-Uses an `simulation.yaml` file as source which should be stored within the directory `fileio`
+Uses a `simulation.yaml` file as source which should be stored within the directory `fileio`

 <details>